Nutlope/llamacoder/README.md

 - [ ] Address issue of ability to publish the same app repeatedly
 - [ ] Try chain of thought reasoning to see if it works better overall
 - [ ] Encourage best practices by making the input and textarea & having pills to generate apps w/ good prompts
-- [ ] Add more customizability in terms of changing the prompt, temperature, ect...
+- [ ] Add more customizability in terms of changing the prompt, temperature, etc...
 - [ ] Save previous versions so people can go back and forth between the generated ones
 - [ ] Could be nice to show a "featured apps" route on the site on /featured.
 Have a /id/${prompt} dynamic route that can display a bunch of nice example apps in the sandbox ready to go
 - [ ] Support more languages starting with Python, check out E2B
 - [ ] Try chain of thought reasoning to see if it works better overall
-- [ ] Try finetuning a smaller model on good prompts from 405b or GPT-4/Claude
+- [ ] Try finetuning a smaller model on good prompts from 405B or GPT-4/Claude
 - [ ] Add dark mode to the site overall, nice design change
 - [ ] Surface errors better in codesandbox to the user so people know what is wrong
 - [ ] Think about how to have 405B correct itself (sometimes it makes up imports)